biopragmatics/oquat/docs/unknowns/source/po.md

 | PO_REF:00013 |        2 | [PO:0007014](http://purl.obolibrary.org/obo/PO_0007014), [PO:0007057](http://purl.obolibrary.org/obo/PO_0007057) |
 | PO_REF:00004 |        2 | [PO:0025053](http://purl.obolibrary.org/obo/PO_0025053), [PO:0025057](http://purl.obolibrary.org/obo/PO_0025057) |

-## `PO_Ref` (1)
+## `PO_Ref`

+There are 1 usages of `PO_Ref` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PO_Ref)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PO_Ref).

 | curie        |   usages | nodes                                                   |
 |--------------|----------|---------------------------------------------------------|
 | PO_Ref:00010 |        1 | [PO:0025386](http://purl.obolibrary.org/obo/PO_0025386) |

-## `Poc` (1)
+## `Poc`

+There are 1 usages of `Poc` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Poc)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Poc).

 | curie        |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |--------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Poc:curators |       22 | [PO:0006319](http://purl.obolibrary.org/obo/PO_0006319), [PO:0006344](http://purl.obolibrary.org/obo/PO_0006344), [PO:0007010](http://purl.obolibrary.org/obo/PO_0007010), [PO:0007035](http://purl.obolibrary.org/obo/PO_0007035), [PO:0007042](http://purl.obolibrary.org/obo/PO_0007042), ... |

-## `TAIR_curator` (4)
+## `TAIR_curator`

+There are 4 usages of `TAIR_curator` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TAIR_curator)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TAIR_curator).

 | curie                        |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|